simitter/CollectMe/README.md

  * /collectme or /cm will bring up the main window
  * /cm randomcompanion or /cm rc will summon a random companion bases on your priority list
  * /cm randommount or /cm rm will summon a random companion bases on your priority list
+ * /cm options will open the profile settings
  * You also can use the "Collect Me" button in the Blizzard Mount Tab to open the addon

 ## The Main Window